well-in-that-case/ovtable/README.md

 # VirtualOrderedFields
-(Lua 5.4): Virtual ordered fields for tables.
-Retains support for numeric indices, and unordered fields in the same table.
-This won't modify your fields at all, because it only keeps track of what keys are inserted at what times when you tell it to.
+Performant, friendly, and extendable ordered fields for tables.
+This implementation retains support for numeric indices and unordered fields in the same tables to ensure the most user-friendly experience while providing performance identical with a normal table.

 ## How It Works
 See this [article](https://dev.to/wellinthatcase/new-lua-54-ordered-field-implementation-not-a-linked-list-nor-proxy-table-1ia5-temp-slug-7081040?preview=491d3eb0f22954861537e87991e4aa453e95cdd5c1122e4265e1caf32b6168671329a0193f9150d9b960a0f1f59c15eccb4e5c4bd55051c94bc2b818).